cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VideoCalls.md

     1. Whether using UIKit or Swift UI we need to make sure that we have our views properly anchored and made available to FCSDK.
 Please see the Article entitled <doc:FCSDKUI> for more information on that topic.
     2. We can choose the Video Quality we want for our application
     3. We must give our app permissions to use the Camera and Microphone
     4. We need to set up a service object that we can make our calls from.
-This can be done in a view controller, but for archectural purposes it is a good idea to do this in it's own object.
-We want to make sure we conform to the call object's delegate, set our views, and then we can make our call on the `uc` object as shown bellow.
+This can be done in a view controller, but for architectural purposes it is a good idea to do this in it's own object.
+We want to make sure we conform to the call object's delegate, set our views, and then we can make our call on the `uc` object as shown below.
     5. In our Call Service object we can also conform to ACBClientPhoneDelegate in order to receive calls.
-Once you have conformed to the protcol you can create a call object and answer the call as shown bellow.
+Once you have conformed to the protocol you can create a call object and answer the call as shown below.
 ```swift
 //Make a call
         uc.phone.createCall(